klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 Attempting to reuse the same stream results in an `IllegalStateException`.

-This single-use property allows the API to stay efficient, stateless, and predictable, making it easier to build complex data transformations while managing resources effectively and aligning with the functional paradigm, discouraging side effects.
+This single-use property allows the API to stay efficient, stateless, and predictable.
+This makes it easier to build complex data transformations while managing resources effectively and aligning with the functional paradigm, discouraging side effects.

 Let's look into an example demonstrating the single-use property of streams.